rain-xiii/asg-labs/Set-up -VPC-Peering/README.md

 ![VPC peering](/VPC-Peering/screenshots/VPC-Peering-Architect.png)

-## 🛠 Setup-guide
+## 🛠 Implementation-details

-- Summary of the steps and explanation of the ideas [here](/VPC-Peering/Setup-guide.md)
+- Summary of the steps and explanation of the ideas [here](/VPC-Peering/Implementation-details.md)

 ## 🎯 Goals